AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 out the door?
 Before late sunlight outlined

-as perhaps metaphor or sugar pill?
+a metaphor for magenta or a sugar pill?
 I still

 of salt water under the bridge of my glasses.